 Principal preservation should be the main concern, not growth in this specific instance.

 That’s why almost everything I mentioned are bank products that are insured.

 Of course, there’s cash on that list as well which isn’t secure by any means.

-But, I also think it’s important to keep a “cash stash” close by in case of times where access to a bank or the ability to process a credit card isn’t possible such as when natural disasters cause wide-spread power outages.
+But, I also think it’s important to keep a “cash stash” close by in case of times when access to a bank or the ability to process a credit card isn’t possible such as when natural disasters cause widespread power outages.